An enhanced extriangulated subquotient: Exact dg categories

 For the readability purpose, we omit $\wedge$ for representable dg module $A^\wedge$.
 As mentioned in \cref{rem:comparison_cone_and_h-cokernel}, the conflation \eqref{diag:conflation_for_univ_emb} induces a morphism $\begin{bsmallmatrix} -h\amph g \end{bsmallmatrix}\colon \cone(f)\to C$ and set $M\deff \cone\begin{bsmallmatrix} -h\amph g \end{bsmallmatrix}$ in $\CC_{\dg}(\A)$ as below.

-\begin{definition} The object $M\in\CC_{\dg}(\A)$ defined in \eqref{diag:definition_of_deffect} is called a \emph{deffective} object.
-We also regard it as an object in the derived category $\CD(\A)$.
-We denote by $\CM$ the full triangulated subcategory of $\tr(\A)$ generated by the defective objects $M$.
-Accordingly, $\CM_{\dg}$ is the canonical dg enhancement of $\CM$, namely, the full dg subcategory of $\pretr(\A)$ consisting of the objects in $\CM$.
+Regarding the object $M\in\CC_{\dg}(\A)$ above as in $\CD(\A)$, we call it a \emph{defective} object.
+Since the row and column of \eqref{diag:definition_of_deffect} correspond to triangles in $\CD(\A)$, we thus consider the full triangulated subcategory $\CM$ of $\tr(\A)$ generated by the defective objects $M$.
+In addition, $\CM_{\dg}$ is the canonical dg enhancement of $\CM$, namely, the full dg subcategory of $\pretr(\A)$ consisting of the objects in $\CM$.